TomSimkin/OFDM_System/README.md

 # OFDM_System
 Multicarrier system that is applied in a wide range of wireless transmission systems.
 Coded in Python, I demonstrate an example of a complete OFDM system.
+Also, there is a PDF document in the repository.
+This document is my explanation of the process itself.

 To run the code, install Python and an IDE such as Pycharm, VS Code, etc.
 I personally use Pycharm, here are the links for the software: